-Amalya Clayton was named the program’s first-ever full-time assistant women's soccer coach on July 25, 2014.
+Amalya Clayton enters his second season as the program’s first-ever full-time assistant women's soccer coach at Washington University in St. Louis.

 A native of Springfield, Va., Clayton graduated with a bachelor’s degree in kinesiology from James Madison University in 2013.
 She played four seasons for the Dukes, starting 40 of 78 games played in the midfield.
 Clayton scored seven goals in her career, and helped James Madison to the 2012 Colonial Athletic Association (CAA) championship and an appearance in the second round of the NCAA Tournament.

 Clayton earned the 2010 CAA Commissioners Academic Award and was named the 2013 James Madison Athletic Director Scholar Athlete.
 She was also a team tri-captain as a senior and earned JMU’s Most Valuable Defensive Player Award.